KateiRen/TonUINO-in-a-Toniebox/docs/index.md

 On the other hand, [tonUINO](https://www.tonuino.de/) seems to provide the perfect alternative for hobbyists with a soldering iron and some knowledge of electronics.

 So the idea was born to build a [tonUINO](https://www.tonuino.de/) inside the enclosure of a [Toniebox](https://tonies.de/toniebox/).
-So I bought a malfunctioning box on ebay put it in a drawer and - almost a year later ¯\\_(ツ)_/¯ - started to implement the idea.
+I bought a malfunctioning box on ebay put it in a drawer and - almost a year later ¯\\_(ツ)_/¯ - started to implement the idea.

 ## Features